eclipse-score/time/docs/index.rst

    # SPDX-License-Identifier: Apache-2.0
    # *******************************************************************************

-Module Template Documentation
+Time Synchronization
 =============================

-This documentation describes the structure, usage and configuration of the Bazel-based C++/Rust module template.
+This documentation describes the structure, usage and configuration of the Time Synchronization module.

 .. contents:: Table of Contents
    :depth: 2